dhyeynala/pet-voice-notes/README.md

 ## Future Development

-**Computer Vision Integration**: Analyze pet photos for visual health indicators like coat condition, eye clarity, or posture changes over time.
+Based on conversations with both pet owners and a veterinary friend who reviewed the system:

-**Mobile Application**: Build native iOS/Android apps for better camera integration and offline note-taking.
+**Computer Vision Integration**: Analyze pet photos for visual health indicators like coat condition, eye clarity, or posture changes over time - something my cousin mentioned would have helped track her cat's weight loss.

-**Advanced Analytics**: Implement trend detection algorithms to automatically flag concerning patterns before they become obvious.
+**Mobile Application**: Build native iOS/Android apps for better camera integration and offline note-taking, addressing feedback about mobile web limitations.

-**WebSocket Real-time**: Add live chat with the AI assistant for immediate health question responses.
+**Advanced Analytics**: Implement trend detection algorithms to automatically flag concerning patterns before they become obvious to owners.

-**Veterinary Integration**: API endpoints for vets to access patient history (with owner permission) and add professional observations to the timeline.
+**Veterinary Integration**: API endpoints for vets to access patient history (with owner permission) and add professional observations to the timeline - a feature the vet I consulted said would be valuable for continuity of care.

 ---